Crypto-Chemistry/cc-pom-proposal/README.md

 - Average Hourly Rate: $50 USD

+This is intended to be a one-time funding proposal with no plans for recurring funding proposals.

 ## Fund Allocation
 If the proposal passes, the funds will be handled as follows: